Romain Grosjean speaks about horrifying Bahrain GP accident and his escape

 That Grosjean escaped Sunday's crash with relatively minor injuries proved miraculous given the scale and force of the accident.
 His Haas car was split in two by its high-speed 53G impact with the barriers and the wreckage he was sitting in burst into flames.

-In an interview from hospital with France's TF1, Grosjean said: "I don't know if the word 'miracle' exists or if we can use it, but in any case, it wasn't my time [to go].
+In his first interview from hospital with France's TF1, Grosjean said: "I don't know if the word 'miracle' exists or if we can use it, but in any case, it wasn't my time [to go].

 - Martin Brundle: Explaining Grosjean's Great Escape